 The right values have the power to connect your entire workforce and drive everyone toward a shared goal.
 That’s why values are such an integral part of the Kudos employee engagement and recognition platform.
 But to get there, you must align your corporate values to your strategy and demonstrate them daily.

-When values are distilled down from broad, aspirational statements to clear behaviors or qualities, employees are equipped with clear expectations of which behaviors will enable them to do their jobs in a meaningful and valued way.
+When values are distilled from broad, aspirational statements to clear behaviors or qualities, employees gain clear expectations of which behaviors will help them work in a meaningful and valued way.